isomerpages/mlaw-corp/_realign/1-keyfeatures.md

 (c) The **gross annual income** of the individual or sole proprietor (or the shareholder of the landlord-company) **does not exceed S$107,500**.*

-*The relevant period for assessing average monthly rental income, average gross monthly income and annual income is the Year of Assessment 2020 (“**YA 2020**”) if the lease or licence was in force for the whole or part of YA 2020.
-If the lease or licence was not in force in YA 2020, the relevant period of assessment would be the date of commencement of the lease or licence up to 31 December 2020.
+*The relevant period for assessing average monthly rental income, average gross monthly income and annual income is the Year of Assessment 2020 (“**YA 2020**”) if the lease or licence was in force at least one month in YA 2020.
+If the lease or licence was not in force for at least one month in YA 2020, the relevant period of assessment would be the date of commencement of the lease or licence up to 31 December 2020.

 The rental income should be computed based on what the landlord ought to have received under the contract, as opposed to the rent that was actually received.

 <u>How to apply</u>

 If you are a landlord who has been served with the Notice of Negotiation and you think you are eligible for the landlord hardship relief, please serve and lodge the **Notice for Compensation** within the specified time.
+Before serving the Notice for Compensation, you should prepare the supporting documents (set out [here](http://www.go.gov.sg/re-align-eligibility-supportingdocs)) which must be enclosed to the Notice for Compensation.

 For more details on how to serve and lodge a Notice for Compensation, please refer [here](/realign/process-renegotiation).